Berggasthaus Aescher is a famous mountain restaurant built into the side of the cliffs near Appenzell.

 Where to stay

-At the Seealpsee, you can stay overnight at Gasthaus Forelle and Berggasthaus Seealpsee.
-They do not offer luggage transfer, so you must carry your luggage from Wasserauen as you hike to the hotel.
-Pack light.
+If you hike up to the Seealpsee lake (about one hour), you can stay overnight at Gasthaus Forelle and Berggasthaus Seealpsee.
+They do not offer luggage transfer, so you must carry your luggage.

 If you stay at any of these hotels for at least three nights, you get the Appenzell Holiday Card, which includes many free and discounted activities in the region.